 So often detoxification seems to only focus on the body.
 You can do all the healthy eating and exercise you want, but if your mind is negative then it has detrimental impact on everything else.
 Mind and body are connected.
 Just as you detoxify your body you must also your mind.
 Mindfulness meditation practice can help us to let go of the old patterns and become aware of the activity in our mental sphere.
 Antar Mouna for example is an inner silence meditation aimed at raising the awareness and directing the mind.

 Yoga offers a variety of incredible techniques that promote detoxification on multiple levels.
 These practices help to bring our bodies, minds and souls into balance and create harmony throughout our system.
-At our upcoming Detox and Nutrition retreat in November, you can have the opportunity to learn and engage in the above detoxification practices.
+At our upcoming Traditional Hatha Yoga Shuddhi Gathering in January, you can have the opportunity to learn and engage in the above detoxification practices.
 Click here to learn more about this amazing opportunity.